sodiq-code/trace/README.md

 ## Thesis

-> EU AI Act Article 50 makes AI-content labeling mandatory from August 2026.
-Creators have no tool to comply at scale.
-Trace converts a $5K–$15K legal review into a sub-second library call — provenance is a workflow, not a feature.
+> EU AI Act Article 50 transparency obligations take effect on 2 August 2026.
+For teams trying to operationalize provenance at scale, manual legal and compliance workflows can become expensive.
+Trace turns the resulting provenance requirement into a sub-second library call — provenance is a workflow, not a feature.

 ---